dtcooper/python-dispmanx/docs/more-info.md

 ## Acknowledgements

-Several projects were used as reference in development of Python DispmanX.
+Several projects were used as reference in the development of Python DispmanX.
 Some of the main ones are described below.

 ### [PyDispmanx]

-First and foremost, let me acknowledge the work [Tim Clark] put into [PyDispmanx].
+First and foremost, let me acknowledge the great work [Tim Clark] put into [PyDispmanx].

 [PyDispmanx] is another Python library available that functions somewhat